-Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade of "C" or better or approval of Program Director.
+Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade point of 2.0 or better.

 This course is designed to provide the student an opportunity to perform hematological techniques including; sample collection, preparation, identification and counting blood cells, determination of hematocrit, sedimentation rate, hemoglobin content, and red blood cell indices.
 Along with hematological performances, internal and external parasites are identified, and classified, with discussions of their significance within veterinary public health, epidemiology and prevention.
 Three lecture and four laboratory hours a week.
 Credit: Four semester hours.